-The public understanding of genetics —how we know it or how it interfaces with the society— and its application in medicine and science has changed during the last two decades.
-The development of genetic engineering —the process of adding DNA to an organism— makes that genetics is not only about the study of genomics, genes and genes action but is as well, a tool to integrate natural life elements to the architectonic development, among others.
+The public understanding of genetics —how we know it or how it interfaces with society— and its application in medicine and science has changed during the last two decades.
+The development of genetic engineering —the process of adding DNA to an organism— makes that genetics is not only about the study of genomics, genes and genes action but is as well a tool to integrate natural life elements into the architectonic development, among others.

-Your are an architect working in the intersection of architecture and science, when and how did the fascination with genetics come about?
+You are an architect working at the intersection of architecture and science.
+When and how did the fascination with genetics come about?

-Well, perhaps it may have to do that from the age of 10 I wanted to become a scientist biologist, to work with microscopes, etc. Of course, before, since age 7, I wanted to be an architect: what dilemma!, hahaha… So finally, you see, perhaps because my latent interests, I have finished being an architect who has created a genetics lab, who leads geneticists to architectural objectives, who works with electron microscopy, but who creates architecture.
+Well, perhaps it may have to do with the fact that from the age of 10, I wanted to become a scientific biologist, to work with microscopes, etc. Of course, before, since age 7, I wanted to be an architect: what a dilemma! hahaha… So finally, you see, perhaps because of my latent interests, I have finished being an architect who has created a genetics lab, who leads geneticists to architectural objectives, who works with electron microscopy, but who creates architecture.

-Although, more specifically, I must say that between December 1999 and January 2000 there was one of those typical “informative balls”, where the media was increasingly publishing on an issue, “infecting” each other, encouraged seeing others talk about it.
-Only that in this case it was about genetics: press, radio and television were very quickly invaded by news and reports on genetics.
+Although more specifically, I must say that between December 1999 and January 2000, there was one of those typical “informative balls” where the media was increasingly publishing on an issue, “infecting” each other, encouraging seeing others to talk about it.
+Only in this case, it was about genetics: press, radio and television were very quickly invaded by news and reports on genetics.

 After fifteen years of working in biodigital architecture and genetics, what are you currently most excited about Genetic Barcelona Project?
 What directions do you imagine taking your work in?

-In these matters there is a big difference between what you can get to imagine, and, perhaps with good luck, what you can get to do.
-Because for us now everything depends on getting the money needed for research, to pay the salaries of geneticists, to pay the reagents and materials, etc.
+In these matters, there is a big difference between what you can get to imagine and, perhaps with good luck, what you can get to do.
+Because for us now, everything depends on getting the money needed for research, paying the salaries of geneticists, paying the reagents and materials, etc.

-Trees and plants in the streets and homes that offer naturally light and heat.
+Trees and plants in the streets and homes offer natural light and heat.
 Living houses, purchased in malls, which can be planted in the ground and that grow alone.
 It opens an unexplored infinite horizon, fascinating, a whole new world to come.

 What is your chief enemy of creativity?

 Well, I have no enemies of my creativity… Anyway, like everyone else, we have obstacles to greater deployment of creativity.
-As the limitations that come from be humans: from, for example (something very strange in fact), that we need sleep, even our personal imperfections.
+As the limitations come from being humans: from, for example (something very strange, in fact), that we need sleep, even our personal imperfections.

-And time is so limited, and goes so fast.
-And we have to spend to so many things simultaneously.
-Perhaps others would have enemies of their own creativity, as can be -paradoxically- its own complacency, their vanity, their ego, all for ignoring and not recognising their own limitations, their mental myopia, their shortsightedness, their neuronal rigidity… But, yes, we all equally affect mainly not being able to dedicate ourselves more to create.
+And time is so limited and goes so fast.
+And we have to spend on so many things simultaneously.
+Perhaps others would have enemies of their own creativity, as can be -paradoxically- its own complacency, their vanity, their ego, all for ignoring and not recognising their own limitations, their mental myopia, their shortsightedness, their neuronal rigidity… But, yes, we are all equally affected, mainly not being able to dedicate ourselves more to creating.

 You couldn’t live without…

-I couldn’t live without believe on the mission that we must play in our short life for the largest living beings colony in the known universe.
-I couldn’t live without hope for a better future, sum of each bit that we must bring with our lives.
-I couldn’t live without love our work.
+I couldn’t live without believing in the mission that we must play in our short life for the largest living beings colony in the known universe.
+I couldn’t live without hope for a better future, the sum of each bit that we must bring with our lives.
+I couldn’t live without loving our work.